Why Go with the Collaborative Process?

 Collaborative Divorce Intends to Avoid Court

-According to Lee Rosen, Board Certified Family Law Specialist and founder of The Rosen Law Firm, “Collaborative Divorce is a way to avoid litigation and come out of a divorce cooperating on child issues and finishing financial issues in a way that the parties were never able to do during the marriage.
+According to Lee Rosen, retired Board Certified Family Law Specialist and founder of The Rosen Law Firm, “Collaborative Divorce is a way to avoid litigation and come out of a divorce cooperating on child issues and finishing financial issues in a way that the parties were never able to do during the marriage.
 People learn new skills to cooperate and communicate.
 It not only ends the marriage in a positive way, it prepares folks to move forward with their lives and make new relationships work rather than falling back into old patterns.”